-The Evaluation Team, in consultation with the Attorney General's Office and as overseen by the Independent Evaluator, coordinated on this solicitation and evaluation process with respect to this RFP.
+The Distribution Companies and DOER will conduct this solicitation.
+Proposals received will be subject to review by the Evaluation Team.
 As a result of this process, the Distribution Companies now issue this RFP, including associated bid forms, Form PPAs, and certain other documents.
 The purpose of this approach is to inform prospective bidders of bid submittal and evaluation requirements in order to facilitate the bidding process.
 Responses to this RFP must be returned to the Evaluation Team for joint evaluation consistent with the terms of this RFP.
 Bidders shall submit proposals contemporaneously to the entire Evaluation Team.
-Proposals must be submitted in accordance with Section 1.7.3 of this RFP.
+Proposals must be submitted in accordance with Section 1.7 of this RFP.

-The Selection Team with DOER serving as an advisory participant, will then be responsible for bid selection, contract negotiations, and contract execution.
+The Selection Team shall issue a final, binding determination of the winning bid; provided, however, that the final contract executed shall be subject to review by the DPU.
+Following completion of Stage Three (as described below) of the evaluation and prior to the Selection Team making a selection decision, the Distribution Companies shall indicate their preferences for project selection(s), including their reasoning, to the Selection Team.
 The Distribution Companies expect to coordinate their negotiation of the contracts and to jointly file the executed Long-Term Contracts with the DPU for approval prior to the Long-Term Contracts becoming effective.
 The Form PPAs may vary somewhat to accommodate the contracting requirements that are specific to each Distribution Company.